 Emerging autonomy.
 The cognitive and emotional regulation skills required to make decisions evolve during adolescence.
-It has long been known from laboratory experiments that youth as young as 14 can understand medical information and come to reasoned decisions resembling those of young adults.
-However, teenagers are less likely than adults to engage their rational decision-making abilities in emotionally fraught situations with psychosocial implications, such as important or stressful medical decisions.
-Clinicians, who have a duty to protect adolescents from harm, must consider if adolescent patients are protecting their own interests when they are engaged in SDM.
+It has long been known from laboratory experiments that youth as young as 14 can understand medical information and come

 Relational autonomy.
-While some may not consider a decision autonomous unless reached completely independently, it is unrealistic and developmentally inappropriate to expect adolescents (and, most likely, patients of all ages) to be completely independent or to ignore the important people in their lives when making medical decisions.
-Rather, adolescents commonly consider the perspectives of peers and family as well as how their decisions will impact others.
+While some may not consider a decision autonomous unless reached completely independently, it is unrealistic and developmentally inappropriate to expect adolescents (and, most likely, patients of all ages) to be completely independent or to ignore the important people in their lives when making medical decisions.10 Rather, adolescents commonly consider the perspectives of peers and family as well as how their decisions will impact others.
 The extent to which adolescents depend on guidance from their parent(s), peers, and other important people in making decisions varies.
 Life experience and social location contribute to adolescents' desire for independence and belief that their own opinion should be the deciding factor.
 7.11 How hands-off a parent is willing to be depends on his or her parenting style, knowledge and comfort with medical decisions, and culture.
-4,12,13,14 Adolescents might also consider the perceptions and expectations of their peers and social networks when making life choices, including medical decisions.
-Finally, medical decisions have reciprocal implications for patients' identity and relationships to others.
+4,12,13,14 Adolescents might also consider the perceptions and expectations of their peers and social networks when making life choices, including medical decisions.9 Finally, medical decisions have reciprocal implications for patients' identity and relationships to others.
 Adolescents might consider what decision a "good" child, "brave" patient, or "independent" actor would make, thereby infusing their perception of others' opinions into their medical decision.
 When engaging in SDM. clinicians should seek to understand the extent to which an adolescent is weighing others' opinions in making a decision and if this level of consideration promotes the adolescent's health and healthy relationships.